-- 2.3.1.1 To identify the cultural heritage resources, including: heritage resources designated under the Ontario Heritage Act; archeological and historical resources; and sites or areas of architectural, cultural, social, political, economic, historical, or military significance. - 2.3.1.2 To protect and enhance the Town's heritage resources by developing policies that ensure development and redevelopment occurs in a manner that is compatible with and prevents adverse impacts on heritage resources and associated attributes. - 2.3.1.3 To be proactive in identifying cultural heritage sites that are considered worthy of conservation or preservation. - 2.3.1.4 To recognize the Town's cultural resources as an instrument to promote economic development, tourism, and education/awareness programs. - 2.3.1.5 To encourage development and redevelopment in a manner that is generally in keeping with the character of the Town.
+- 2.3.1.1 To identify the cultural heritage resources, including: heritage resources designated under the Ontario Heritage Act; archeological and historical resources; and sites or areas of architectural, cultural, social, political, economic, historical, or military significance. - 2.3.1.2 To protect and enhance the Town's heritage resources by developing policies that ensure development and redevelopment occurs in a manner that is compatible with and prevents adverse impacts on heritage resources and associated attributes strike a balance between conservation and preservation with development and re-development. - 2.3.1.3 To be proactive in identifying cultural heritage sites that are considered worthy of conservation or preservation. - 2.3.1.4 To recognize the Town's cultural resources as an instrument to promote economic development, tourism, and education/awareness programmes programs. - 2.3.1.5 To encourage development and redevelopment in a manner that is generally in keeping with the character of the Town.